mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 "Winning?"
 I asked.

 "Everyone has their own personal game that makes their life worth living.
-Like you keeping your bunds together."
+Like you keeping your bound family together."

 "That's my life.
 It's not a game," I said.